 This Annual Report on Form 20-F, including the sections entitled Item 3, "Key Information - Risk Factors," and Item 5, "Operating and Financial Review and Prospects," contains forward-looking statements within the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements include all statements that are not statements of historical facts and may relate to, but are not limited to, expectations or estimates of future operating results or financial performance, capital expenditures, introduction of new products, regulatory compliance, plans for growth and future operations, as well as assumptions relating to the foregoing.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "could," "expect," "plan," "anticipate," "believe," "estimate," "predict," "intend," "potential," "continue" or the negative of these terms or other similar terminology.
-Forward-looking statements include, among others, statements regarding: (i) our expectation of low levels of new container production for 2010, (ii) our intent on continuing to pursue opportunities in accretive acquisitions, purchase lease-backs, trading deals, and the purchase of containers we currently manage; (iii) Drewry's forecast of a modest expansion in container traffic of 3-4% in 2010; (iv) our observation that many shipping lines are still seeking to strengthen their respective balance sheets, and therefore may not have the expected capital budget to purchase new containers in 2010; (v) our belief that the world container fleet could decline again in 2010; (vi) our expectation that the demand for containers will increase among our customers; (vii) our belief that lease rates may increase in 2010; (viii) our expectation that the trend in sales price increases for older containers will continue if utilization of in-fleet containers continues to improve; (ix) our expectation that the refrigerated container market will continue to be strong in 2010 and that our in
+Forward-looking statements include, among others, statements regarding: (i) our expectation of low levels of new container production for 2010, (ii) our intent on continuing to pursue opportunities in accretive acquisitions, purchase lease-backs, trading deals, and the purchase of containers we currently manage; (iii) Drewry's forecast of a modest expansion in container traffic of 3-4% in 2010; (iv) our observation that many shipping lines are still seeking to strengthen their respective balance sheets, and therefore may not have the expected capital budget to purchase among our customers; (vii) our belief that lease rates may increase in 2010; (viii) our expectation that the refrigerated container market will containers will increase among our customers; (vii) our expectation that the refrigerated container market will continue to be strong in 2010 and that our investments in this business during 2010 will be similar to past levels; (x) our expectation to resume buying significant quantities of new standard dry freight containers in 2010; and (xi) our expectation t